 Leave your socks at home

 Do you wear shoes with socks in Thailand?
 I don’t.
-With this one exception – never, ever.
+With one exception – visiting temples in strong sun – never, ever.
 It’s too hot.
 (If you’re a dedicated gym-using-person, of course, bring your gear).
 Instead, always choose shoes or sandals that you can wear barefoot.

 Ensure they’re easy to find

-Flat, slip-on shoes, like boat shoes, ballet flats, loafers, TOMs, etc., are ideal for your travel days and for visiting Thailand’s temples, where decorum asks that you wear closed-toed shoes.
+Flat, slip-on shoes, like boat shoes, ballet flats, loafers, etc., are ideal for your travel days and for visiting Thailand’s temples, where decorum asks that you wear closed-toed shoes (see what to wear at Thai temples).
 As with the brightly coloured flip-flops, recommended above, choose a vivid pair of TOMs so you can easily find yours in a pile of shoes.
 If you’ll wear them constantly, go with a darker colour – the white ones are better suited for light use around your hotel.

 3. Slip-proof shoes